-The reasons for channelling an asylum seeker into an accelerated procedure are outlined in Article L.723-2 Ceseda.
-The accelerated procedure is automatically applied where:
+The reasons for channelling an asylum seeker into an accelerated procedure are outlined in Article L.723-2 Ceseda which lists 10 grounds.

-b.
-The seeker’s subsequent application is not manifestly unfounded.
+The applicant’s subsequent application is not inadmissible.

 The asylum claim will be channelled under the accelerated procedure, where the Prefecture has reported that:

 The asylum seeker refuses to be fingerprinted;

-d.
 When registering his or her claim, the asylum seeker has presented falsified identity or travel documents, or provided with wrong information on his or her nationality or on his or her conditions of entry on the French territory or has introduced several asylum claims under different identities;

 The claim has not been registered within 120 days after the foreign national has entered the French territory;

 The claim has only been made to prevent a notified or imminent removal order; or

-g.
 The presence of the foreign national in France constitutes a serious threat to public order, public safety or national security.

 While processing an asylum claim, OFPRA also has the competence to channel a claim under an accelerated procedure where:

 The asylum seeker has provided falsified identity or travel documents, or wrong information on his or her nationality or on his or her conditions of entry on the French territory or has introduced several asylum claims under different identities;

 The asylum seeker has supported his or her claim only with irrelevant questions regarding his or her claim; or

-c.
 The asylum seeker has given manifestly contradictory and incoherent or manifestly wrong or less likely statements that are contradictory to country of origin information.

 Interviews of asylum seekers channelled into an accelerated procedure take place under the same conditions as interviews in a regular procedure (see section on Regular Procedure: Personal Interview).
 All personal interviews are conducted by OFPRA.
 The same grounds for omission apply.